sanctum-black/blog/version-control/what-are-github-gists-and-how-to-use-them/what-are-github-gists-and-how-to-use-them.md

 ---

 ## Examples
-We will be reviewing 4 examples.
+We will be reviewing four examples.
 They can be consulted in the [`example-gists-1.py`](https://gist.github.com/pabloagn/29b071b8e1c6bd83d9aea39a537ec931) gist.
 Outputs for each case can be found in the [Appendix](#appendix) section.

 ### 1. Creating a Gist for authoring using docstrings
 As mentioned earlier, we can create a new gist containing a specific docstring, and add it to any file.